What is a Physical Therapist?

 How long is an appointment?

-The initial evaluation will take one hour.
-Follow up visits are typically between 30 and 60 minutes depending on your treatment plan.
+The initial evaluation will take forty-five minutes.
+Follow up visits are typically 45-60 minutes depending on your treatment plan.

 What should I wear to my appointment?